-Prosper Portland will manage the application and selection process for these emergency relief grants.
-We will use specific criteria to prioritize support for the most vulnerable businesses.
+Prosper Portland managed the application and selection or screening process for these emergency relief grants and loans, using specific criteria to prioritize support for the most vulnerable businesses.

-Community Development Financial Institutions (CDFI) partners will process grant payments once applicants are selected to simplify and speed up the grant disbursement process.
+Community Development Financial Institutions (CDFI) partners process grant and loan disbursements once applicants are selected and qualified to simplify and speed up the disbursement process.

 - Businesses that are public facing and directly impacted by new COVID-19 public health requirements and/or have experienced 25% or more decline in revenue since Feb 1, 2020

 - Businesses for which resources will help them stay in business